berylcczhang/TEST/doc/sphinx/tests.rst

 As the wanted mass is large enough to allow for many stars to be drawn, the actual mass distribution is narrow.

-The second raw shows instead the distribution of the maximum mass of all stars that are still alive at a given time step.
+The second row shows instead the distribution of the maximum mass of all stars that are still alive at a given time step.
 At 1 Myr, this distribution is a good approximation of the input distribution, which is the result of random draws from the IMF.
 At 10 Myr, which is the typical lifetime of a 15-20 :math:`M_\odot` star, the most massive stars have died, and